rastersoft/autovala/wiki/autovala-fileformat.5.md

    * **vala_vapi**: this command specifies one custom **.vapi** file, needed to compile your project.
 Each file must be prepended by the relative path from the project folder.
 The path must be relative to the binary/library path.

-                The last five subcommands can be repeated as many times as needed to specify all the sources and packages needed.
+    The last six subcommands (compile_options, vala_package, vala_check_package, vala_local_package, vala_source and vala_vapi) can be repeated as many times as needed to specify all the sources and packages needed.

  * **vala_library**: the same than vala_binary, but creates a dynamic linking library.
 It uses the same subcommands.